A Vision of a World Without AI Safety Guardrails: An American City in 2028

 by Adele Berry

-Here is a vision of daily life in a typical American city two years from now if we stay on our current trajectory without adequate AI safety measures.
+Here is a vision of daily life in a typical American city two years from now if we stay on our current trajectory without new AI safety measures.
 This isn't a sci-fi dystopian story.
-This is based on current AI developments and the trajectory of AI if it continues on its current track without intervention.
+This is based on current AI developments and the road we’re currently traveling.

 Imagine that it’s Tuesday morning.
 You knock on your daughter’s door for the third time.
 No answer.
 You open it anyway.